-nab-Paclitaxel and carboplatin are designated as noninvestigational products and investigative sites will use standard of care (commercially available) product via prescription.
-Procedures for proper handling and disposal of anticancer drug must comply with the relevant health, safety and environment regulations.
+Investigative sites will use standard of care (commercially available) product via prescription for nab-paclitaxel and carboplatin.
+Accurate recordings of all study drug administration should be made.

+Procedures for proper handling and disposal of anticancer drug must comply with the relevant health, safety, and environment regulations.